Born in Nice, France, March 29, 1883, Carl (in early years ‘Karl’) Frederick Reppun was the son of Frederick William and Fredericka (Koene) Reppun.

 Due to, but due to the influence of Dr Jackson and Riley Allen of Honolulu, they opted to try Hawai‘i.
 In mid-1920, the Reppun family finally evacuated Russia aboard the last ship taking American personnel to Tsurugu, Japan.

 They traveled across Japan, stopping for a short stay in Kyoto, then on to Nagasaki and thence to Honolulu aboard the Army transport S.S.
 Sheridan.
-Two weeks later on July 4, 1920, they sailed on the Army Transport “Buford” for Honolulu, and stayed there.
+Two weeks later on July 4, 1920, they sailed on the Army Transport “Sheridan” for Honolulu, and stayed there.

 Dr. Reppun first started practice in Honolulu with the late Dr. Bert Mobbs on Beretania Street.
 In 1923, he went to Kaneohe as Government Physician of the Ko‘olaupoko-Waimanalo District, and as physician for Libby, McNeill & Libby at Kahalu‘u.